covid-at-home/covid-at-home/level1.md

 * Instead of going to restaurants, cook and eat at home.
 * Instead of having food or groceries delivered or delivering them to another person at home with direct contact, arrange to have them left or to leave them outside the door.
 * Instead of meeting friends for a coffee or a drink, have a video-chat or coordinate a walk to the grocery store while keeping your [safe distance](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public) of at least 1.5 meters, or around five feet apart.
-* Instead of exercising inside (e.g., at the gym), go outside for a walk or run if weather permits, while keeping your distance from other people.
+* Instead of exercising inside, go outside for a walk or run if weather permits, while keeping your distance from other people.

-* Follow any additional government / public health authority advice, including the eventual advice to stay indoors when that becomes applicable for where you are.
+{{ site.breakout_begin }}

+Here you will need up-to-date local information.
+Walks outside may well be illegal where you are, and much of this advice may actually be mandatory.
+You may be asked or required to do other things, not on this list.
+Let the local information guide you where there are conflicts between that and this text.

+{{ site.breakout_end }}

 ### Stay Healthy